rmccrear/codex-lv3-may-2025/week6/CAPSTONE_REQUIREMENTS.md

 ## Objective

-Create a React project connected to Supabase using the Fetch API to perform CRUD (Create, Read, Update, Delete) operations on a single table.
-Your project will include navigation and a structured user interface to manage the records in the table.
+Create a React project connected to Supabase using the Fetch API to perform CRUD (Create, Read, Update, Delete) operations on multiple tables.
+Your project will include navigation and a structured user interface to manage records across different data sources.

 ---

 ## Project Requirements

+### Database Requirements

+#### Required Tables (Minimum 2)
+1. **External Data Table**: Import data from Code.org's data tab or another external source
+2. **User Data Table**: Store user-generated content or user information

 ### Features

-#### Log In Page
-- Authenticate the user and save their details in local storage.

 #### Report Page
-- Display a list of all records in the table.
+- Display records from both tables using list patterns (map, reduce, or filter)
+- Include options to update and delete records

 #### Form Page
-- Provide a form to add new records to the table.
+- Provide at least one form to add new records to the user data table
+- Ensure validation for required fields

+#### Log In Page (Challenge)
+- Authenticate the user and save their details in local storage

 #### Navigation Bar
-- Create a navigation bar to access the Log In, Report, and Form pages.
+- Create a navigation bar to access the Report and Form pages (and Log In page if implemented)

 ---

-## Table Options
+## Table Suggestions

-Choose one of the following table structures to implement:
+Here are some suggested table structures you can implement, or you can create your own.
+Remember you need at least 2 tables: one with external data and one for user data.

+### External Data Examples

-### 1. Book Register
+#### 1. Book Database (External)
+Import book data from Code.org's data tab or another source:

 | Column Name | Data Type | Constraints | Description |
 |-------------|-----------|-------------|-------------|